Amadala18/AnishRepo/README.md

 The BlackJack Project is an interactictive game of blackjack against an AI dealer.
 The code utilizes many skills including object oriented programming and optimized if-else chains.

+The Dictionary Attack Project is a Python based project that takes in a user defined password from a given dictionary, and uses machine learning algorithms to determine which hash function, 256 or 512 is more efficient in finding the password and graphs the data in a GUI.